jcnghm/Comics-API-Flask/README.md

 # DC Comic Book Heroes API Poject

 # Features
-    - Fully Functional DC Hero Database API!
+    - Fully Functional Database API!
-    - Create Awesome Stuff with the DC Comics API
+    - This sample template can be used in a variety of applications.
     - Deployed on Heroku
     - Update with your Heroku-url